midnightfreddie/PowershellKmeans/readme.md

+## Fizzle-Out

+I think I'm about to abandon this project.
+My original goal was to see if I could use a .NET machine learning framework in Powershell.
+I succeeded with a couple of caveats, but my current interest is in the ML itself, and I would rather continue in a more common ML toolset like Python's sklearn rather than continue trying to shoehorn .NET libraries into Powershell.

+It's been fun to prove it possible, but I'm just not motivated to make yet-another-ML-library with the unique feature of being Powershell-based.

+## Dev Notes

 An early attempt at using Accord Framework .NET machine learning library in Powershell.

 I was able to download the library only and load it with `Add-Type`.
 I then adapted the